arfaram/eztagsattributetype/README.md

 ```

-You can also add some options:
+You can also additional options:

 ```
                 type: 'tags'